aimms/how-to/Articles/117/117-Uploading-and-Downloading-files.rst

    :description: Modeling for secure apps deployed on AIMMS PRO – Part 2: Uploading and Downloading files.
    :keywords: secure, upload, download

+This article explains how you can upload and download files to and from AIMMS PRO Storage.

+topic:: File Sharing Series

-This blog post is the second post in a series of three to enable AIMMS app developers to model necessary file sharing in a secure manner.
-In our
+    This article is the second post in a series of three to enable AIMMS app developers to model necessary file sharing in a secure manner.
+In
     :doc:`../120/120-pro-user-groups`, we covered AIMMS PRO User groups and how they can be used to authorize access to information within your AIMMS Apps.
-This blog post explains how you can upload and download files to and from AIMMS PRO Storage.

 Uploading and downloading files